CloudBackend-AB/CloudBackendSDK/README.md

 1.4.6.7

 Release Notes:
 Due to a wrapper missmatch in callbacks, TransferEventProtocol does not exists anymore.
 TransferEventProtocol was a combined class of the protocols TransferUploadEvent and TransferDownloadEvent.
 Now the two protocols mentioned are instead used seperatly.
+Example Simple added download of files.

 SDK Java version:
 1.4.6.4